paritytech/polkadot-sdk/docs/AUDIT.md

 ## General Guidelines for what to Audit

 There is no single one-fits-all rule.
 Generally we should audit important logic that could immediately be used on production networks.
-If in doubt; ask in chat or in the Merge Request.
+If in doubt, ask in chat or in the Merge Request.

 ## Requesting an Audit